pypa/flit/README.rst

     $ pip install flit

-Flit requires Python 3, but you can use it to distribute modules for Python 2, so long as they can be imported on Python 3.
+Flit requires Python 3 and therefor needs to be installed using the Python 3 version of PIP.
+On some platforms (including Debian, Ubuntu and Fedora) this means that you'll have to use the ``pip3`` command instead to get the correct interpreter version.

+Python 2 modules can be distributed using Flit, but need to be importable on Python 3 without errors.

 Usage
 -----